 - Get each kid their own special water bottle.
 Take it with you wherever you go and encourage sips throughout the day.

-- Make homemade popsicles with REAL fruit, a little juice and water.
+- Make homemade popsicles with REAL fruit, a little juice, and water.

 - Have cut, water-dense fruits and veggies available for the kids to snack on throughout the day.
-Most water-dense kid friendly choices are: Watermelon, grapes, cucumbers, berries, celery, oranges, melons and apples.
+Most water-dense kid-friendly choices are Watermelon, grapes, cucumbers, berries, celery, oranges, melons, and apples.

 - Make power smoothies with frozen fruits, greens, almond or coconut milk, etc.

-- Every kid loves homemade lemonade: Fresh lemon juice, water and a little honey or Stevia for sweetness.
+- Every kid loves homemade lemonade: Fresh lemon juice, water, and a little honey or Stevia for sweetness.

 Remember that kids follow your lead!
 Don’t get them into the habit of always needing really sweet, sugary things to drink.
 While juice is better than nothing, the high sugar content decreases its absorbability and also adds a lot of empty calories and inflammation into the body.
-If your kiddo doesn’t like drinking water consider adding a little lemon, mint, cucumber, orange or strawberries.
+If your kiddo doesn’t like drinking water consider adding a little lemon, mint, cucumber, oranges, or strawberries.